fmor5954/MobilePay-PoS-v10/docs/detecting_mobilepay.md

 [![](assets/images/POD_MobilepayButton.png)](assets/images/POD_MobilepayButton.png)

-A last example of a user activation is in the case of a QR code being displayed in a terminal.
+The last example of a user activation is in the case of a QR code being displayed in a terminal.
 Once the QR code is displayed, the terminal may start polling the endpoint ``GET /v10/pointofsales/{posId}/checkin`` to determine if a customer has checked in.
 The terminal may only poll for a check-in while the QR code is displayed on the terminal to ensure the check-in endpoint is not overloaded with requests.

 [![](assets/images/POD_polling.png)](assets/images/POD_polling.png)